What is familial hypercholesterolemia?

 - At least one parent with severe hypercholesterolemia

 The most significant consequence of familial hypercholesterolemia, however, is heart disease.
 In cases of heterozygous familial hypercholesterolemia, signs of atherosclerotic cardiovascular disease, such as angina and heart attack, will appear in middle age if the condition is not treated.
 In cases of homozygous hypercholesterolemia, symptoms occur in childhood, and many people with this condition die before the age of 20.
 Heart disease can lead to potentially life-threatening complications such as heart attack.

 Diagnosing familial hypercholesterolemia will generally involve three stages: an examination of an individual’s medical history, a physical examination and blood tests.

-As hypercholesterolemia is hereditary, doctors will first inquire about a person’s family medical history.
+As familial hypercholesterolemia is hereditary, doctors will first inquire about a person’s family medical history.
 This will particularly focus on the parents, who are the carriers of the disorder.
-In some cases, the genetic form of the condition may have been misdiagnosed as standard hypercholesterolemia or may not have been diagnosed at all, meaning that it is possible to be unknowingly at risk of contracting the genetic form of the condition.
+In some cases, the genetic form of the condition may have been misdiagnosed as standard hypercholesterolemia or may not have been diagnosed at all, meaning that it is possible to be unknowingly at risk of developing the genetic form of the condition.